 Dr. Kroh has lectured widely on laparoscopic and bariatric surgery and related topics at medical conferences across the country and the world and he has co-authored many articles and book chapters that have appeared in leading medical journals, such as the Journal of the American College of Surgeons and Surgical Endoscopy .
 He has been involved in numerous research projects in his field, including fluoroscopy as an adjunct to laparoscopic gastric band adjustments for morbid obesity, predictors of advanced liver disease in patients undergoing bariatric surgery, development of a novel device for endoscopic management of Barrett's esophagus, and new methods of performing less invasive laparoscopic operations including Single Incision Laparoscopic Surgery, NOTES procedures, POEM and ESD procedures, and many more.

 His professional memberships include the American College of Surgeons, the American Society for Metabolic and Bariatric Surgery, the Society of American Gastrointestinal and Endoscopic Surgeons, the Association of Surgical Educators, American Society of Gastrointestinal Endoscopists, and the Central Surgical Association.

 Advanced laparoscopic surgery, endoscopy, achalasia operations, anti-reflux, as well as surgery of the gastrointestinal tract, bariatric medicine, bariatric operations, bariatric surgery, endoluminal surgery, endoscopy in the obese patient, Interventional endoscopy, gastric cancer, gastrointestinal surgery, gastric surgery with focus on reflux disease, hiatal hernia, laparoscopic solid organ surgery including splenectomy and adrenalectomy, Medical education, Resident and Fellow Education, Robotic Surgery, Single incision laparoscopic surgery, weight loss surgery, Weight Management, Robotic surgery, Median arcuate ligament syndrome, Gastric pacemaker

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
-As of 8/31/2014 the review process regarding Dr. Kroh's disclosure had not been completed.
-Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+As of 11/26/2014, Dr. Kroh has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.